Blog - Diabetes Information, Symptoms & Diagnoses

 Am J Lifestyle Med.

 13 Centers for Disease Control and Prevention.
 PCOS (Polycystic Ovary Syndrome) and Diabetes.
 Published 2020.
-Accessed on 29 November 2022.
+Update accessed date to 4th September.

 CDC.